 Candor Candor Definition: open and honest; sincerity of expression; openness; frankness. ˈkandə noun “a lady of refreshing candour” “he spoke with a degree of candour unusual in political life” Candor Synonyms: frankness, openness, honesty, candidness, truthfulness, sincerity, forthrightness, directness, lack of restraint, straightforwardness, plain-spokenness, plain dealing, plainness, calling a spade a spade, unreservedly, bluffness, bluntness, outspokenness; informal telling it like it is “Minister Adel al-Jubeir, Johnson offered assurances of Britain’s friendship and stressed the importance of “candor” in their relationship.”
 Produce more ideas Candor generates more diverse or creative ideas because people don’t get fixated on the first idea that’s put on the table, avoiding the problems of idea anchoring and clustering.
 In traditional brainstorming, the first idea put on the table often becomes a point of fixation.
 Avoid Bias People’s candid, unbiased views come to light because they generate ideas free of social pressure.
 Reviewing all the ideas at the beginning of the meeting gives everyone a voice, maximizing the creative potential in the room.
 In traditional brainstorming, when a majority of the room supports an idea, people with different points-of-view rarely speak up.
 Save Time Candor is extremely efficient.
 Spend less time in meetings and more time getting things done.
 This is a far more efficient process to put a lot more ideas on the table.
 In traditional brainstorming, ideas are generated sequentially — a team might spend 10 minutes discussing the first idea before turning to the second.
 HOW TO USE CANDOR Candor works by decoupling the generation of ideas from the evaluation of ideas.
 First, people generate ideas privately at the beginning of the meeting, before they learn the opinions of the other people in the room.
 Then the team reviews all the ideas generated before evaluating them.
 Before the Meeting 1.
 Invite Your Team.
 Send your question or problem to the members of your brainstorming team.
 2. Generate Ideas Privately.
 Ask people to generate ideas before the meeting begins or devote the first […]

-Singular Singular means individual or only one.
-It’s an adjective.
-GRAMMAR A word or form denoting or referring to just one person or thing.
-“The third person singular form of the verb.”
+Singular (adjective) Singular is an adjective that means individual or only one thing.
+GRAMMAR It’s a word or form denoting or referring to just one person or thing.
+For example: “The third person singular form of the verb.”
 2. exceptionally good; great; remarkable “He had the singular good fortune of not meeting any of the judges before the contest.
 It surprised them when he stepped out onto the stage and began dancing.”
 GRAMMAR 1.
 An individual word or form.
-Synonyms: remarkable, extraordinary, exceptional, outstanding, striking, signal, eminent, especial, particular, notable, noteworthy, conspicuous, distinctive, impressive; rare, unique, unparalleled, unprecedented, superior, superlative, amazing, astonishing, phenomenal, astounding, sensational, spectacular Informal synonyms: tremendous, awesome, fantastic, fabulous, terrific, stupendous, unreal “The success of the appeal demonstrates the gallery’s singular capacity to attract sponsors and new visitors.”
+Synonyms for Singular: remarkable, extraordinary, exceptional, outstanding, striking, signal, eminent, especial, particular, notable, noteworthy, conspicuous, distinctive, impressive; rare, unique, unparalleled, unprecedented, superior, superlative, amazing, astonishing, phenomenal, astounding, sensational, spectacular Informal synonyms: tremendous, awesome, fantastic, fabulous, terrific, stupendous, unreal “The success of the appeal demonstrates the gallery’s singular capacity to attract sponsors and new visitors.”
 How to Memorize Vocabulary Part 1: Creating Associations Create word associations when you’re learning vocabulary in your native or foreign language.
 Associations can help you memorize new words quickly.
 And absurd, vivid, or ridiculous associations are the most likely to help you retain your new vocabulary.If you’re learning a foreign language, associate new words with words in your native language.
 If a new word resembles a word in your native tongue, create a mental image association between the native word and the new word.
 For example, the French word “vin”, meaning wine, sounds similar to the English word “van” so you might make a visual association of a van full of wine to help you remember. learning new words in your own language Word associations are also helpful if you’re learning a new word in your own language.
-For example, the beginning of the word “curtail,” which means to cut short, resembles the beginning of the word “curtain,” so you can make a mental association of curtains cut too short to help you remember “curtail.”When creating word associations, be sure to visualize the image vividly and to review it in your head several times a day so the association will become hardwired into your memory.
-Part 2: Use […]
+For example, the beginning of the word “curtail,” which means to cut short, resembles the beginning of the word “curtain,” so you can make a mental association of curtains cut too short to help you remember “curtail.”When creating word associations, be sure to visualize the image vividly and to review it in your head several times a day so the association […]